transportenergy/database/doc/usage.rst

 3. Copy the file ``item_config_example.yaml`` to ``item_config.yaml`` in any working directory where you intend to use this code.
    Edit the file (see the inline comments) to point to the directories created in #2 above.

-4. Use the tools through the :doc:`cli`.
+4. Use the tools through the :ref:`cli`.

 Installation